MOXA-ISD/developer-docs/docs/edge-dmdev-dm.md

 - reported_size

   The size of the reported string.
-This value can not exceed 65536.
+The limitation of this value is 8192.

 - reported_callback

-  A callback function in the following form: void callback(DMSession \*session, int status_code, void \*user_context)
+  A callback function in the following form: void callback(DMSession *session, DEVICE_TWIN_TYPE update_state, const unsigned char *payload, void *user_context)

 - user_context